decretist/Dissertation/Chapter1/chapter1.md

-Winroth's discovery of the first recension suggests one obvious way in which it might be problematic to refer simplistically to Gratian as the author of the *Decretum,* as I have done thus far.
-Winroth rejects any presumption of monolithic authorship on stratigraphic grounds.
+Winroth's discovery of the first recension suggests one obvious way in which it might be problematic to refer simplistically to Gratian as the author of the *Decretum,* as I have done thus far.[^chodorow] Winroth rejects any presumption of monolithic authorship on stratigraphic grounds.
 He argues that the first recension is "coherent and complete," and that its author intentionally released it into circulation as a "finished product."[^26] (In other words, it did not just prematurely escape into the wild like parts of Augustine's *de Trinitate*.)
 Winroth thinks of the first and second recensions